MCV-Software/music-dl/README.md

 See the requirements.txt, located in the root of this repository.
 Additionally, take into account the following.

-* In case you want to create your own distributable version with Python 2, you'll need py2exe.

 ## running

 Run the file main.py, located in the src directory.

 ## Building

-### Python 3

-I have provided a main.spec file for pyinstaller, so you should be able to do something like:
+I have provided a setup.py file for cx_freeze, so you should be able to do something like:

-> C:\python3\scripts\pyinstaller.exe main.spec
+> python setup.py build

 And start building.
 Check the dist folder for results.

-### Python 2

-If you are using Python 2.x and want to build MusicDL, there is a setup.py file made for pyinstaller aswell.
-Just run it the usual way:

-> C:\python2\python.exe setup.py py2exe

-And You will get a distributable version of MusicDL.